Glossary

 How many emails should a drip campaign include?

-Most effective drip campaigns include 3 to 7 messages spaced over days or weeks, though the ideal number depends on your goal and audience.
+Most effective drip campaigns include 3 to 7 messages spaced over days or weeks, though the ideal number depends on goal and audience.
 A welcome series for new subscribers might be 3-4 emails over two weeks, while a lead nurturing campaign for complex B2B sales could run 7 or more messages over several months.
-The key is to monitor engagement metrics and stop or adjust the sequence when open rates and click-through rates decline.
+The key is to monitor engagement metrics and adjust the sequence when open and click-through rates decline.

 Can drip marketing be used outside of email?